gecko0307/dagon/doc/tutorials/Tutorial 1. Simple Application.md

 }
 ```

-Only one scene is active at any given time.
-Switching an active scene can optionally cause releasing current assets and loading new ones, as you would expect when going from one game level or location to another.
-But scenes can represent not only levels, they are used for any logical context in a game - a menu, pause screen, options screen, inventory screen, and so on.
+Only one scene can be active at a time.
+Switching the scene can optionally cause releasing current assets and loading new ones, as you would expect when going from one game level or location to another.

-4. Add a `main` function, create an instance of `MyApplication` and call its `run` method:
+4. Write the main function

 ```d
 void main(string[] args)
 {